Moss Growth On Your Cedar Roof

 When Should I Start Moss Avoidance and Treatments?

 If you reside in the Chicagloand area the best time to prevent future fungus growth is before autumn rains begin, and definitely before the winter snow.
 During this time, think about hiring an expert to clean moss from your roofing.
-Cedar roofs respond best to moss removal and prevention treatments when the temperature is consistently above 50 degrees.
+Cedar roofs respond best to moss removal and cedar roofing maintenance when the temperature is consistently above 50 degrees.
 This temperature level permits the cedar material to thaw, releasing the moss spores so they can be eradicated and allowing the wood to soak up more of the preventative and preservative oils.

 You might have to utilize preservative treatments throughout the year if you live in a location with persistently warm, damp temperature levels.
 Look for moss treatment from an expert every six to eight years to ensure that your cedar roofing system lasts its full lifespan.
 With appropriate treatment, your cedar shakes or shingles must last between 40 and 60 years or longer.